-In the generic example above, the macro will begin the loop series by completing Commands A1 and B1.
-If the test in the IF Command is false the ESCAPE BLOCK/LOOP is skipped and the commands C1 and D1 are run.
-The End Loop statement is then evaluated to determine if the Loop iterations are to be completed or not.
-Once the IF Command proves to be true, the ESCAPE BLOCK/LOOP Command will be executed and the loop exited.
-At that point, Command E1 will be run.
+In the generic example, the macro will begin the loop series by completing Command A1 and B1.
+Once the IF Command proves to be true, the ESCAPE BLOCK/LOOP Command will be carried out.
+At that point, it will leave the loop series and will continue by processing Command E1.
+Should the IF Command be false, Command C1 and D1 are carried out before the loop ends.